 Luke covered his pause by blowing his nose, and then tried to change the subject.

 "What are those powers you have?
-I saw you move objects without touching them."
+I saw you move things without touching them."

 "You mean the Force."